Nippytime/Post-Pin-Flarum/README.md

 See [CHANGELOG.md](CHANGELOG.md) for a full list of changes.

-## Security

-If you discover any security vulnerabilities, please send an email to [feralnub@gmail.com](mailto:feralnub@gmail.com) instead of using the issue tracker.

 ## License

 This extension is open source software licensed under the [MIT License](LICENSE).